angus-mcritchie/blade-boost-directive/README.md

 ```

 ### Repeating Code Use Case
-A common use case would be that you're rendering a page with 30 `<x-post.card />` components which looks like this:
+A common use case would be that you're rendering a page of `<x-post.card />` components which looks like this:

 ```blade
 @foreach($posts as $post)